-Söderåsen National Park is the largest unbroken area of protected woodland in Northern Europe on a designated area of about 16 km2 (6.2 sq mi).
-The park is a popular destination for nature lovers who like to spend a spend a full week of hiking, feeling completely disconnected from the modern world.
+Söderåsen National Park is on of the largest unbroken area of protected woodland in Northern Europe on a designated area of about 16 km2 (6.2 sq. miles).
+It’s a popular destination for nature lovers wanting to spend time hiking and leaving the stresses of the modern world behind.

-The National Park was established in 2001 and is beautifully situated on and around a ridge in the center of Skåne, about 40 kilometres east of the city Helsingborg.
-The nature here is varied and offers everything from leafy deciduous forests and precipices with high cliffs, to streaming watercourses and wide views.
+The National Park was established in 2001 and is situated on and around a ridge in the centre of Skåne, about 40 kilometres east of Helsingborg.
+The countryside is varied and offers everything from leafy deciduous forests and precipices with high cliffs to streaming watercourses and panoramic views.

 Naturum Visitors Centre